 At my house, the Tooth Fairy left a different amount of money as I got older.
 I thought it was particularly fun when she left a $2 bill for me.
 Those were extra special.
 But if you want to jazz up the money from the Tooth Fairy, add some fairy dust. 😉 All you need is:

 What child wouldn’t love a letter from the Tooth Fairy?
-At this site they provide tiny tooth fairy letters which can be customized to say whatever you want.
-Then they’re sealed with wax, a tiny canceled postage stamp, colorful star glitter, and a magnifying glass.
+Create a little magic with your tiny tooth fairy letters which can be customized to say whatever you want.
+Unique and original with hand-painted and hand-drawn images.
 So precious!
-They also provide some examples if you aren’t sure what to put in the letter.

 This Official Tooth Fairy Kit is super legit.
 It comes from the “Office of the Tooth Fairy” and contains one letterpress Certificate of Record for filing with the Tooth Fairy and one reusable silkscreened cloth deposit bag for your first and all subsequent transactions.
-The offical certificate keeps record of name, age, tooth lost, method of extraction and compensation information.
+The official certificate keeps a record of the name, age, tooth lost, method of extraction, and compensation information.

 These pillows are adorable and are perfect for parents.
 If you have a light sleeper, a tooth fairy pillow could be hung on your child’s doorknob or placed on a chair in their room for easy access.
 And you don’t have to desperately look or feel around under their pillow for their tooth.
 These pillows really help when rooms are dark and you are trying not to wake your little one.